Australia's Next Top Model season 7

 The seventh cycle of Australia's Next Top Model began airing on 8 August 2011 on Fox8.

 The prizes for this cycle included a modelling contract with Chic Model Management, replacing the previous association with Priscilla's Model Management, a cash prize of $20,000 sponsored by TRESemmé, a brand new Ford Fiesta, an overseas trip to New York City to meet with NEXT Model Management, and an editorial spread along with the cover of Harper's Bazaar Australia.

 The winner of the competition was 17-year-old Montana Cox from Melbourne, Victoria.
 This marked the final series of Australia's Next Top Model hosted by Sarah Murdoch, as she departed the show several months after the cycle's finale.

 Series summary

-Twenty semi-finalists were ultimately chosen out of 100 applicants from across Australia, who were selected for a casting in the first week of the competition.
+Twenty contestants were ultimately chosen out of 100 contestants from across Australia, who were selected for a casting in the first week of the competition.
 After the second episode, the number of contestants was reduced to sixteen, who then resided in their designated house in Sydney throughout the production period from May to August 2011.